 record.
 Most first-offenders qualify for the program, and a good lawyer

 can help you apply for participation in the program.
-The legal team at
+The

-situation and negotiate your eligibility for pre-trial diversion.
+your situation and negotiate your eligibility for pre-trial diversion.

 Take your first step toward the second chance you deserve.
 Contact The

 Dickerson Firm – DUI and Drug Defense Attorneysat